Panzer 38(t): Campaigns

+Iran

+Iran purchased 50 TNH tanks armed with a Skoda 37mm gun.
+A further order of 200 was interrupted by the German occupation of Czechoslovakia.
+Iranian TNHs were assigned to the 1st and 2nd Divisions and the Imperial Guards but were overwhelmed by the 1000 tanks used by the Soviet Army in the Anglo-Soviet invasion in August 1941.

 Peru

 A Peruvian mission went to Europe in 1935 and looked at tanks from several major manufacturers before settling on the Czech LTP.
 Peru bought 24 of them.
 They were delivered in 1938–1939 and designated Tanque 38 (then Tanque 39).
 This small armoured force of two tank companies was complemented by truck-mounted infantry and artillery pulled by tractors (the Czech ČKD).
 Peruvian doctrine was influenced by the French military mission operating in Peru at the time, and emphasized the use of tanks to support infantry attacks rather than in independent mobile columns (as in the German Blitzkrieg).

 The Peruvian tank battalion played an important role in the 1941 Ecuadorian–Peruvian War, spearheading the attack across the Zarumilla River and at Arenillas.
 This was helped by the fact that the Ecuadorian Army had no modern anti-tank guns and their artillery was horse-drawn.
 Ultimately the last LTP tanks would see retirement from active service only in 1988.

 The tanks were also used for counter-insurgency operations against the Shining Path.